KrzysztofStaron/face_recognition/API_v0_DOCS.md

 ## Overview

-The Face Finder API v0 provides two main endpoints for face recognition tasks:
+The Face Finder API v0 provides these endpoints for face recognition tasks:

 1. **`/api/v0/embed`** - Pre-warm the cache by downloading and creating face embeddings for multiple images
 2. **`/api/v0/findIn`** - Find a target person in a set of scope images
+3. **`/api/v0/inspect`** - Inspect an image to list detected faces (index, bbox, score)

 ## Endpoints

 ### POST /api/v0/embed

 Pre-warm the cache by downloading images and creating face embeddings.
 Each embedding is saved in a separate file named by the hash of the URL.
+A companion faces metadata file (with bboxes/scores) is also created.

 **Request Body:**